 DRRI employs various legal and advocacy strategies in the pursuit of its work, including individual and systemic litigation, where appropriate.

 DRRI administers nine federally funded programs, all of which have different purposes and requirements.
 Every year the agency establishes priorities to guide its work and provide a means for efficiently allocating its resources.
 Priorities are broken down into two categories: systemic advocacy on behalf of the broader disability community, and individual case representation.

-For federal fiscal year 2020, DRRI has identified the following six (6) priority areas for its systemic work:
+For federal fiscal year 2021, DRRI has identified the following seven (7) priority areas for its systemic work:

 Improve behavioral healthcare for prisoners with mental illness in order to eliminate the use of solitary confinement.

 Educate and train educators, advocates, judicial and governmental personnel, families, and individuals about implementation of new law on supported decision-making for people with disabilities so that decision-making authority can be retained.

 Promote implementation of new education law to ensure students who want and need special education and related services through the age of 22 have access to and receive those services.